Category: Brain-based-learning

 How gesture and movement help us think

 From Annie Murphy Paul @anniemurphypaul Exciting new ideas about how gesture and movement help us think Jordan Ellenberg hates PowerPoint slides.
 And whiteboards.
-For him (and for his fellow math professors at the University of Wisconsin-Madison), it’s an old-fashioned blackboard … Continue reading
+For him (and for his fellow math professors at the University of Wisconsin-Madison), it’s an old-fashioned blackboard or bust.
+“It’s part of the folk wisdom of mathematicians,” he told me in a …

 Instrumental and Relational Understanding